-Applicants are encouraged to use this table for Demonstrating a Need (Section A: Establishing the Need)Section A: Establishing the NeedError!
-Reference source not found.) of the proposed school.
+Applicants are encouraged to use this table for Demonstrating a Need (Section A: Establishing the Need) of the proposed school.
 Experienced operators and schools planning to contract with a school management organization are also encouraged to use this table to provide a demographic analysis each of the EO/SMO's existing school(s) (individually, not in aggregate) in Section A: Establishing the Need, Demonstrating a Need.

-Race/E thnicity Special E Education 4 10 English Low AA / Black Hispanic / Latino White Asian Other Level 1 Level 2 Level 3 Level 4 - English Learners Low Income
+Race ace/Ethnicity Special Education 30 English Low AA / Black Hispanic / Latino White Asian Other Level 1 Level 2 Level 3 Level 4 English Learners Income